rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12: Script to list the 10 newest files in a cwd Task 13: Script to print only words that appear exactly once Task 14: Script to display lines with the pattern root from /etc/passwd file
+Task 12: Script to list the 10 newest files in a cwd Task 13: Script to print only words that appear exactly once Task 14: Script to display lines with the pattern root from /etc/passwd file Task 15: Script to display the num of lines that contain bin in /etc/passwd file